canonical/data-science-stack/docs/how-to/dss.rst

 .. note::

-    This action removes the components of the DSS environment, but it does not remove the DSS CLI or your MicroK8s cluster.
+    This action removes the components of the DSS environment, but it does not remove the DSS CLI or your Canonical K8s cluster.
     To remove those, `delete their snaps <https://snapcraft.io/docs/quickstart-tour>`_.

 .. code-block:: bash